Software craftsmanship: Overview

-The movement traces its roots to the ideas expressed in written works.
 The Pragmatic Programmer by Andy Hunt and Dave Thomas and Software Craftsmanship by Pete McBreen explicitly position software development as heir to the guild traditions of medieval Europe.
 The philosopher Richard Sennett wrote about software as a modern craft in his book The Craftsman.
 Freeman Dyson, in his essay "Science as a Craft Industry", expands software crafts to include mastery of using software as a driver for economic benefit:

 "In spite of the rise of Microsoft and other giant producers, software remains in large part a craft industry.
 Because of the enormous variety of specialized applications, there will always be room for individuals to write software based on their unique knowledge.
 There will always be niche markets to keep small software companies alive.
 The craft of writing software will not become obsolete.
 And the craft of using software creatively is flourishing even more than the craft of writing it."

-Following initial discussion, conferences were held in both London and Chicago, after which, a manifesto was drafted and put online to gather signatories.
+Following initial discussion, conferences were held in both London and Chicago, after which a manifesto was drafted and put online to gather signatories.
 This was followed by the development of practices to further develop the movement including the exchange of talent in "Craftsman Swaps" and the assessment of skills in "Craftsmanship Spikes".